 feature gates and

-feature stages from upstream Kubernetes to define our own list of features.
+feature stages from upstream Kubernetes are used to define KIC’s list of features.

-- The since and until rows in the table refer to KIC Releases.
+- The since and until rows in the table above refer to KIC Releases.

 - Most features will be planned using Kubernetes Enhancement Proposals (KEP).
-If you’re interested in developing features, familiarize yourself with our KEPs.
+If you’re interested in developing features, familiarize yourself with KIC’s KEPs.

 - Features that are currently in alpha or beta states may become deprecated at any time.
 Deprecated features are removed during the next minor release.

-- Until a feature becomes GA, there are no guarantees that it’s going to continue being available.
+- Until a feature becomes GA, there are no guarantees that will continue being available.
 For more information, see the changelog.

 Important: To avoid disruption to your services consider not using features until they have reached GA status.